Duplicate Management

 Sample project image

-The accordion layout was more efficient and allowed users to quickly scan details without needing to navigate to another page, while the full-page layout was more thorough and provided a more focused environment for evaluating details.
+When comparing the two patterns, the accordion layout was seen as more efficient and allowed users to quickly scan details without needing to navigate elsewhere, while the full-page layout was more thorough and provided a more focused environment.

 Sample project image